103sbavert/JADA/README.md

 * [Patricia B.](https://github.com/pborlongan): The designer of the app's new UI overhaul.
 Most of the design was designed by her, I am highly thankful to her for helping me out.

 ## Download
-Currently the app is only available on Github releases due to some compilcated personal reasons.
-You can [download the app from Github releases here.](https://github.com/sbeve72/JADA/releases/latest)
+~~Currently the app is only available on Github releases due to some compilcated personal reasons.
+You can [download the app from Github releases here.](https://github.com/sbeve72/JADA/releases/latest)~~.
+JADA no longer works.
+You can still download the apk from Github releases if you need it for other purposes.

 ## Multi-language Support